frc6506/docs/CONTRIBUTING.md

 ### Ignored Rules

+MD029 - Numbered lists may either use all 1s as number place holders or actually number the lists in order.
-MD033 - Ban on Inline HTML.
-Inline HTML is permitted were necessary.
+MD033 - Inline HTML is currently permitted, but please avoid using it too much.

 ## Compress Images